 21 Months Old at Diagnosis

-Just 19 months into treatment, Margo’s doctors found out that her leukemia had returned.
-Because she relapsed while she was still in treatment, her options weren’t clear.
+Unfortunately, 3 months after the Ultimate Hike and only 19 months into her 3-year treatment, Margo’s leukemia returned.
+Because she relapsed while she was still in treatment for her original diagnosis, Margo’s options weren’t clear.
 Her doctors decided that a bone marrow transplant was the best course, and started Margo on intense chemotherapy in an effort to get her into remission.

 Sadly, Margo was unable to achieve a second remission and never qualified for a bone marrow transplant.
 Margo’s family first attempted a groundbreaking, targeted immunotherapy clinical trial at the Children’s Hospital of Philadelphia.
 After that failed, Margo and her mom traveled to NYC to try several additional clinical trials at Memorial Sloan Kettering Cancer Center.
 Margo spent 183 nights inpatient in NY before her precious little body decided it was too weak to try any longer.

 Margo was transported back home to St. Louis, MO, where she was able to spend a very happy Christmas at home with her family.
 Margo has been free of pain since God took her home on December 31, 2014.

 Margo’s family continues to support CureSearch by raising funds through several events using CureSearch Gold.